 If you've been extra into astrology lately, it might be your sign to consider a zodiac piercing.
 Now, there are a few approaches to this.
 There's a constellation piercing, which is a group of multiple piercings, normally three or more, that create unique patterns and shapes on the ear and can resemble a constellation of stars.
 Brands like Banter offer zodiac as specific ear stacks, so you can get inspired by your particular design."
 So if you're a Pisces, you can look at this guide and get the ear stack that denotes you as a Pisces — that's been super popular," says Robinson.
 If you don't want a bunch of piercings, you could also go for a stud earring in your zodiac sign.

-There's been a lot of TikTok discourse around gold versus silver jewellery.
+There's been a lot of TikTok discourse around gold versus silver jewelry.
 According to Robinson, gold is still the preference by a landslide.
 However, there's a trend towards mixing metals.
+"There are a lot of mixed metals out there right now," says Robinson.
 "When we have people picking piercings, most often they're picking gold.
 But there is a lot of mixing white and yellow gold together and even sterling silver."